CSCfi/scalable-python/Doc/library/docxmlrpcserver.rst

 DocXMLRPCServer Objects
 -----------------------

-The :class:`DocXMLRPCServer` class is derived from :class:`SimpleXMLRPCServer.SimpleXMLRPCServer` and provides a means of creating self-documenting, stand alone XML-RPC servers.
+The :class:`~DocXMLRPCServer.DocXMLRPCServer` class is derived from :class:`SimpleXMLRPCServer.SimpleXMLRPCServer` and provides a means of creating self-documenting, stand alone XML-RPC servers.
 HTTP POST requests are handled as XML-RPC method calls.
 HTTP GET requests are handled by generating pydoc-style